CBIIT/ccdi-federation-api/README.dev.md

 Some tips for development:
 - It is recommended to install and use the `rust-analyzer` plugin for your IDE while developing.
-- To view changes made on the server, you will need to interrupt the server (e.g. Ctrl-C) and start it up again with `cargo run serve`, as well as refresh the page in the browser.
+- To view changes made on the server, you will need to interrupt the server (e.g. Ctrl-C) and start it up again with `cargo run --bin ccdi-spec serve`, as well as refresh the page in the browser.
 - Don't edit the `swagger.yml` file directly.
 Instead, regenerate the file once your code changes have been made.
 While developing, you can do so by running `cargo run --bin ccdi-spec generate > ../swagger.yml`.
-This won't include the anatomical sites in the swagger document which is required for the final swagger document generation.
+This will omit the anatomical sites from the swagger document to save build time.
-- The default swagger compilation omits many anatomical sites.
-This is probably what you want while testing.
+However, you should re-add the anatomical sites before committing your changes.
-When doing a final commit, include the anatomical sites by running the following, which takes several minutes: `cargo run --bin ccdi-spec --features all-anatomical-site generate > ../swagger.yml`.
+To include the anatomical sites, run the following, which takes several minutes: `cargo run --bin ccdi-spec --features all-anatomical-site generate > ../swagger.yml`.

 ## Setting up changes for review
 When your code changes are ready for review, run the following before making a PR and fix any issues (these checks are also performed as GitHub actions on the PR):